Bread and Puppet Theater: Influence

 The Bread & Puppet Theater has a visual reference in the 2007 Julie Taymor film Across the Universe.
 The movie replicated characters such as Uncle Fatso, Washer Women, White Ladies, and the many armed Mother head.
 The Bread & Puppet Circus Band also has a reference in the costumes of the circus band during "Being for the Benefit of Mr. Kite!".
 The difference between the real life costumes and the ones made for the movie is the real life ones are red and black, whereas in the movie they are white and black.
 The Bread & Puppet Theater is in the film's credits.

 In her 2008 memoir A Freewheelin' Time: A Memoir of Greenwich Village In The Sixties, New York painter and illustrator, Suze Rotolo, notes she worked a fabrication job with Bread & Puppet early in 1963 near Delancey Street, on the Lower East Side of Manhattan.
 She described Peter Schumann as a "very sincere and committed man" and a "true visionary".

 In his memoir, Chronicles: Volume One, Bob Dylan mentions Peter Schumann's presence at a party held in honor of fellow folk singer, Cisco Houston.
 In his description, Dylan made reference to the Bread and Puppet Theater play, Christmas Story.

 In the Czech Republic, a puppet troupe named Buchtky a Loutky was formed in Prague in the 1990s.
 Their name is an allusion to the Bread and Puppet theater.

+Filmography

+In 1974, DeeDee Halleck and George Griffin short film The Meadows Green, documents the Bread and Puppet Theater’s annual Domestic Resurrection Circus, this time taking place soon after the company’s relocation from downtown Manhattan to rural Glover, in Vermont.
+"Ah!
+The Hopeful Pageantry of Bread and Puppet!", a 70 minute documentary made by DeeDee Halleck and Tamar Schumann, was released in 2002.
+An artist responds to war, documentary film by Robbie Leppzer, about Peter Schumann, was released early 2026.